mishraspecific/CardGame/README.md

 - [ ] Play Card game till all cards match in pair
 - [ ] Restart Game anytime
+- [ ] On Game over lottie full screen animation for congratulations.

 ### Build with